Reading Specialist License

 Develop additional expertise in literacy instruction and leadership.

 Reading specialists are critical to supporting the sustainability of teacher development and quality literacy programming in today’s schools and districts.
 The reading specialist program at Carroll University is designed to extend the reading teacher license for educators wishing to pursue additional expertise in literacy instruction and leadership.
 The program reflects the Wisconsin Administrator (WA) and the International Literacy Association (ILA) Standards.
 The program contains project-based and performance-based learning opportunities to support candidate knowledge, skills and dispositions for reading specialist.
 Successful completion of the reading specialist coursework will result in the credentials and qualifications to obtain a License: Reading Specialist from the Wisconsin Department of Public Instruction (DPI).

 The reading specialist program is designed to provide candidates with two options:

 - A Master of Education with a concentration in Literacy includes the requirements for licensure #316 and #17.
-The M.Ed. is a 33-credit program.
+The M.Ed. is a 30-hour program.
 The graduate program in education requires the completion of research related to the course of study.
 This experience allows candidates to study an issue in greater depth that is important to their professional interest or to improve practice.

 - Certification for licensure as for candidates who currently hold a Reading Teacher license and a master degree or the equivalent